-will be $O(1/N^{\kappa-1})$, the same as the $L_{\infty}$ error norm of the Chebyshev series.
+will be $\mathcal{O}\left(\ln^{\vartheta}(N)/N^{\kappa-1}\right)$, the same as the $L_{\infty}$ error norm of the Chebyshev series.
 (The error norm in fact \emph{is} $\Upsilon$ for some of our exemplary $u(x)$.)
 It follows that

-It is deserving to point out the least squares approximation varies with the choice of weight function.
-On above the Chebyshev weight function is selected as $(1-x^2)^{-1/2}$ for the all three bases.
-However, only the Chebyshev basis are orthogonal with the weight function, the two others are not.
-Next the weight functions to make the difference basis and the quadratic basis orthogonal are given in this section respectively. \begin{theorem} If the weight function is chosen as $(1-x^2)^{-3/2}$, then the difference basis $\{\varsigma_n(x)\}$ are orthogonal, i.e.
+It is deserving to point out that the least squares approximation varies with the choice of weight function.
+On above the Chebyshev weight function is selected as $(1-x^2)^{-1/2}$ for all three bases.
+However, only the Chebyshev basis is orthogonal with the weight function, the two others are not.
+Next, the weight functions to make the difference basis and the quadratic basis orthogonal are respectively given in this section. \begin{theorem} If the weight function is chosen as $(1-x^2)^{-3/2}$, then the difference basis $\{\varsigma_n(x)\}$ are orthogonal, i.e.

-\end{theorem} Proof :
+\end{theorem} \begin{proof} :